istio/istio.io/content/en/docs/ops/configuration/traffic-management/traffic-routing/index.md

 If not, there will be no changes, so it will be handled as [unmatched traffic](#unmatched-traffic).

 An `ExternalName` service can never be a [backend](#frontends-and-backends) on its own.
-Instead, it is only ever adding additional [frontend](#frontends-and-backends) matches to existing Services.
+Instead, it is only ever used as additional [frontend](#frontends-and-backends) matches to existing Services.
 If one is explicitly used as a backend, such as in a `VirtualService` destination, the same aliasing applies.
 That is, if `alias.default.svc.cluster.local` is set as the destination, then requests will go to the `concrete.example.com`.
 If that hostname is not known to Istio, the requests will fail; in this case, a `ServiceEntry` for `concrete.example.com` would make this configuration work.